ChrisEssery/group-project/Portfolio/UX_Design.md

 ### Motivations

 Jack, 36, is a product manager.
 In his role as a product manager, he is responsible for setting the strategy and vision of a product.
 He also advises on the development methodology, evaluating ideas and feedback from end-users and other stakeholders, and making sure those views are integrated into the development process.
 His aim is to do this as seamlessly as possible.
+His motivations are as follows:

+   * He wants to deliver a good product to the end-users
+   * He
+   *

 He also advises teams on prioritising features and setting weekly goals and targets.
 For our purposes, he will be advising us throughout the development process.